 No-Knead Crusty Bread

 - 1 1/2 cups water (heated to 110 degrees F)

 - 1 3/4 teaspoons salt

-- In a large mixing bowl, microwave water on high power for one minute.
+- Add warm water to a large mixing bowl.
 Sprinkle yeast over the top and allow to sit for 5-10 minutes.
-Add the flour and salt and stir together.
+Add the flour and salt and stir everything together.
 Mix until a shaggy mixture forms.

-- When you're ready to bake the bread, heat your oven to 450 degrees F. When the oven has reached 450 degrees place a covered cast iron dutch oven in the oven and heat the pot, empty, for 30 minutes.
+- When you're ready to bake the bread, preheat your oven to 450 degrees F. When the oven has reached 450 degrees, place a covered cast iron dutch oven in the oven and heat the pot, empty, for 30 minutes.
 While the dutch oven is heating, pour dough onto a heavily floured surface and shape into a ball.
-Cover with plastic wrap and allow to set undisturbed while the pot is heating.
+Lightly cover with plastic wrap and allow to set undisturbed while the pot is heating.

 - Remove hot pot from the oven and drop in the dough.
-Cover with the hot lid and return to the oven to bake for 30 minutes.
+Cover with the hot lid and return to the oven to bake, covered, for 30 minutes.
 After 30 minutes remove the lid and bake an additional 15 minutes.

 - Remove bread from the dutch oven and place on a cooling rack to cool.

 - My house is pretty cold so I heated up the oven to 200 degrees F and then turned it off and cracked the door to make it slightly warm.
 I stored the covered dough in there overnight.

 This post was originally published in January 2016 but has been updated for your reading pleasure.